fforrester/fforrester.github.io/_pages/about.md

   - /about.html
 ---

-Frazer is a Research Assistant in the group of Dr James Dawson at Newcastle University, where he his also undertaking ahis PhD.
-Prior to this he earned a Master's in Chemical Engineering from Lancaster University.
+Frazer is a Research Assistant in the group of Dr James Dawson at Newcastle University, where he is also undertaking his PhD.
+Prior to this he earned a Master's in Chemical Engineering (MEng (Hons)) from Lancaster University.

 Research Overview
 ======